• Skip to primary navigation

 This post may include affiliate links.
 As an Amazon Associate I earn from qualifying purchases.

-Roasted Peppers are easy to make and have delicious flavor.
+You’ll never buy Roasted Peppers again after you see how easy they are to make and their delicious flavor.
 Layered with roasted garlic and oil they become a great filling and topping you’ll love.

 Layering them in olive oil and roasted garlic is an easy favorite and can be used in many delicious ways!